Europe in photos before World War I

 The Armory Show brings cubism, futurism to new world

-The groundbreaking 1913 Armory Show that traveled to New York, Chicago (seen here), and Boston opened a startled public’s eyes to the forces of cubism, futurism, and other abstract modernism, with works by European artists Vincent Van Gogh, Paul Gauguin, Paul Cézanne, and Pablo Picasso.
+The groundbreaking 1913 Armory Show that traveled to New York, Chicago (seen here), and Boston opened the public’s eyes to the forces of cubism, futurism, and other abstract modernism, with works by European artists Vincent Van Gogh, Paul Gauguin, Paul Cézanne, and Pablo Picasso.
 Later, while some artists greeted the war with national pride or democratic hopes, the trauma of the conflict soon began to be reflected in mournful and angry art produced during the years of fighting.

 Architecture strips down

-Early modernist architects began to challenge traditional ornate forms like Beaux Art in the years before World War I. Advocating simplicity, architect Adolf Loos delivered an influential lecture in 1910 entitled “Ornament and Crime,” and the AEG Montage Plant designed in Berlin in 1911 by Peter Behrens was notable for its lack of decoration.
+Early modernist architects began to challenge traditional ornate forms like Beaux Art in the years before World War I. Advocating simplicity, architect Adolf Loos delivered an influential lecture in 1910 titled “Ornament and Crime,” and the AEG Montage Plant designed in Berlin in 1911 by Peter Behrens was notable for its lack of decoration.
 In 1911, architects Walter Gropius—who would go on to found the Bauhaus school of design—and Adolf Meyer designed the Fagus Factory, a cube of glass and steel with glass curtain walls.
 Following the war, architects everywhere took on the task of designing new styles to reflect a new world order.

 Monarchs attend funeral of Britain’s Edward VII